A vacation can be a refreshing break from your school regimen, but it doesn’t need to break your fitness goals.

 Depending on your starting fitness level, you probably won’t lose too much by missing a week or so of exercise during your vacation, says Linda Melone, CSCS (Certified Strength and Conditioning Specialist), a certified personal trainer and fitness coach specializing in women over 50, but if you go longer than that without exercising, you’ll quickly lose your cardiovascular fitness first, and then muscle strength.

 However, it is possible to stay active and fit—anytime, anywhere, and with no equipment.
 To keep your exercise routine alive during your time away from the classroom, try these five simple strength-building moves that can work your whole body.
+Read about them below, or see them in this infographic.
 Try to do them three times a week, allowing at least one day off between sessions.

 Start walking in place, pumping your arms as if you’re actually walking.
 Keep walking in place during this entire exercise.
 After 60 seconds, bring your arms up and out to your sides, with palms down and arms parallel to the floor, and make small forward arm circles for 30 seconds.
 Now flip your palms up and rotate your arms in the opposite direction for 30 seconds.
 Next, bring your straight arms forward until you clap your hands, and then do the same clapping motion behind you.
 Continue clapping, front then back, for another 30 seconds.
 Rest a minute.